-On the extratextual side, arguments relating to composition, performance, memorization, and the use of writing will be presented with a view to contributing to the discussion of issues dealt with in the Literature and Performance workshops.
-In support of these extratextual issues I shall also consider some intratextual characteristics with a view to contributing more widely to discourse on the concept of text and literary experience in general.
+contributing to the discussion of issues dealt with in the workshops mentioned above.
+In support of these extra-textual issues I shall also consider some intratextual characteristics with a view to contributing more widely to discourse on the concept of text and literary experience in general.

-The Somali concepts will be presented through a consideration of the distinction between two types of poetry: maanso and hees.3 The contrasting characteristics of these two types of poetry do, I believe, provide strong evidence for assuming that Somalis have, and have had for some time, the concept of a definitive text.
+The Somali concepts will be presented through a consideration of the distinction between two types of poetry: maanso and hees.3 The contrasting characteristics of these two types of poetry do, I believe, provide strong evidence for assuming that Somalis have, and have had for some time, the concept of definitive text.
 Of course, in doing this I do not pretend to be telling the Somalis what they know already.
 Rather, in presenting the discussion in this way, I wish to show that I am not dealing with a conception based on the written word and imposed upon the material by a Western academic but with a concept intrinsic to the Somali understanding of maanso.